saima-tithi/FastViromeExplorer-Doc/index.md

 ```bash
 git clone git@code.vt.edu:saima5/FastViromeExplorer.git
 ```
-From now on, we will refer the FastViromeExplorer directory in the user's local machine as project directory.
-The project directory will contain 5 folders src, bin, test, tools-linux, and tools-mac.
-It will also contain two text file ncbi-viruses-list and imgvr-viruses-list.txt.
+From now on, we will refer the FastViromeExplorer directory in the user's local machine as `project directory`.
+The `project directory` will contain 5 folders: src, bin, test, tools-linux, and tools-mac.
+It will also contain two text files: ncbi-viruses-list and imgvr-viruses-list.txt.
 ## Install Java
 If Java is not already installed, you need to install Java (JDK) 1.8 or later from the following link: <a href="http://www.oracle.com/technetwork/java/javase/downloads/index.html">http://www.oracle.com/technetwork/java/javase/downloads/index.html</a>.
 From this link, download the appropriate jdk installation file (for linux or macOS), and then install Java by double-clicking the downloaded installation file.
 After installing Java, you can check it by running the following command in terminal: